Core Documents of U.S. Democracy and Government

 Additional Federal Government Resources

-There are several entities that collect information obtained from the U.S. Government produced outside of the Government Printing Office.
+There are several entities that collect information obtained from the U.S. Government produced outside of the Government Publishing Office.
 In particular, the National Security Archive (which collects and displays documents obtained via the Freedom of Information Act [FOIA]), and The Memory Hole, which has managed to capture online documents that have been removed and web images that have been changed.
 A November 2004 article in Wired (by Ryan Singel) highlighted several alternate sources of government information.
 Here are a few of them.

 "American taxpayers spend nearly $100 million a year to fund the Congressional Research Service, a "think tank" that provides reports to members of Congress on a variety of topics relevant to current political events" but are not distributed through the GPO.
 The link above is hosted by the Dudley Knox Library; for another list of other sites that host these reports, go to the Law Librarians' Society of Washington, D.C.

 The National Security Archive